MorganStenberg/TableTopTales/TESTING.md

 ### Validation

-- JSX code have been manually validated and adjusted throughout development via direct feedback from npm in the terminal.
+- JSX code have been manually validated and adjusted throughout development via direct feedback from npm in the terminal, via Eslint.
+Any errors or violations that were detected was immediately displayed in the terminal, which helped in identifying and fixing the underlying issues with the code that was causing it.
 - The CSS code has been validated through [W3Cs validation](https://jigsaw.w3.org/css-validator/) service and passed without remarks.

-### Accessibility
+### Accessibility and performance
+The site has been tested for performance and accessibility through Google Devtools Lighthouse.

+There are some issues with accessibility related some React Bootstrap components, like the Progressbar the is being used for the rating in the reviews.
+I have added an aria-label, but it is not targeting the inner div that is being created.
+To sort this out and improve the accessibility I created a custom progressbar component instead, that I could target with and Aria-label.

 ### Responsiveness
 The site has been tested for responsiveness throughout the development by using Google Dev Tools, as well as through [Responsivetesttool](https://responsivetesttool.com/).

-### Performance

 ### Manual testing